 Employee owned trust

-A proportion of shares in the company are held in the trust on behalf of the employees.
-The employees do not own any shareholding directly but will nominate employees to be directors of a trust company to represent their interests.
+With this model, a proportion of shares in the company are held in the trust on behalf of the employees.
+They do not own any shareholding directly, but will nominate employees to be directors of a trust company and represent their interests.

 Would you like to speak to somebody about employee ownership?

 Please contact Business Wales by calling 03000 603 000 and quoting ‘EO2019’.
 We will be happy to arrange an informal discussion with one of our Social Business Wales employee ownership experts.

 Download our guides to share plans and benefit trusts for more information on employee ownership models: